garylirocks/quickrefs/azure-monitor.markdown

 ```

 - `dataSources`: Performance / EventLogs / Syslog / CustomLogs
+  - One type of data source could only be configured once, eg. only one "Syslog" entry is allowed in a DCR
+  - One type of data source could be sent to multiple destinations
 - `destinations`: only Log Analytics workspace is supported
-- `dataFlows`: mapping between `streams` and `destinations`, one stream could be sent to multiple destinations
+- `dataFlows`: mapping between `streams` and `destinations`

 Multi to multi:
 - A resource could be associated with multiple DCR rules